stenwt/librarium/docusaurus-librarium/docs/docs-content/04-clusters/03-edge/09-site-deployment/04-stage.md

 ---
 title: "Prepare Edge Hosts for Installation"
 metaTitle: "Stage common user data and prepare edge host for installation"
-metaDescription: "Learn how to prepare edge hosts for installation before shipping them out to site for site installation"
+description: "Learn how to prepare edge hosts for installation before shipping them out to site for site installation"
-hideToC: false
-fullWidth: false
+hide_table_of_contents: false

 ---